stevenvo780/gemini-function-calling-workshop/README.md

 ## Homework
 1. Refactor `extractData`to get `functionCall.name` and invoke the function passing the `functionCall.args`
-1. Create a function and its declaration to allow the Gemini model obtaining the current date and time
+1. Create a function and its declaration to allow the Gemini model obtaining the current date and time.
+See an example [here](https://github.com/carboleda/gemini-function-calling-examples/tree/main/1.intro)
 1. Add persistent storage for transactions.
 [Firestore](https://firebase.google.com/docs/firestore/quickstart) may be a nice option

 ## Resources